 Duncan joined UTAW because he felt strongly about the increased surveillance of workers.
 “I work better if I can go at my own pace and feel like I’m not being watched,” he said.
 “In this pandemic we’re all working from home really and having that amount of surveillance in your own home feels a bit creepy.
 I don’t want employers to have that amount of power on me.”

 What challenges does UTAW face?

-Membership is increasing at UTAW, but the organisation faces some challenges.
+Membership is increasing at UTAW, but the organization faces some challenges.

 - Fighting an anti-union stance

-Unions aren’t popular in the tech industry, according to Dr Woodcock.
+Unions aren’t popular in the tech industry, according to Dr. Woodcock.
 “When unions haven’t been present for a very long time, managers are hostile towards them,” he said.
-“In Silicon Valley there are partially substantiated rumours about union blacklists, and companies that offer anti-union services.
-It’s an unfriendly terrain to organise on.”
+“In Silicon Valley there are partially substantiated rumors about union blacklists, and companies that offer anti-union services.
+It’s an unfriendly terrain to organize on.”